-Fig. 3-7 Vertical translation of the \overline{p} beam.
+Fig. 15.
+Optics of the \overline{p} beam.

-four cells, such as is shown in Fig. 3-8.
+four cells, such as is shown in Fig. 15.
 We do not specify the bends precisely at this time, but it is reasonable to assume a bend of 40° per 2π section or 5.0° per magnet.

 It is necessary to construct a matching section from V6 to the point A of the chromatic corrector.
-At point A the lattice parameters are $\beta_X = 15.231$ m, $\beta_y = 2.7255$ m, $\alpha_X = \alpha_y = 0$ and the beam is achromatic.
+At point A the lattice parameters are $\beta_x = 15.231$ m, $\beta_y = 2.7255$ m, $\alpha_x = \alpha_y = 0$ and the beam is achromatic.
 Point B represents the transition between the two 120-ft correctors.
-At point C, the beam enters the final matching section (at QFA) and is transported to the injection septum at point D in Fig. 3-8.
+At point C, the beam enters the final matching section (at QFA) and is transported to the injection septum at point D in Fig. 15.
 This matching section is identical to that in the lattice, except that the dipoles are missing.

 We believe that four sextupole families are required to achieve the achromatic beam conditions at point D. The two identical members of a family are spaced by π phase shift to cancel the geometric aberrations.
-A possible configuration for locating the sextupole families is also indicated in Fig. 3-8.
-The sextupole windings are included in the quadrupoles.
+A possible configuration for locating the sextupole families is also indicated in Fig. 15.
+The sextupole windings are included in the guadrupoles.